New York accent: Social and geographic variation

 Despite common references to a "Bronx accent", "Brooklyn accent", "Long Island accent", etc., which reflect a popular belief that different boroughs or neighborhoods of the New York metropolitan area have different accents, linguistic research fails to reveal any features that vary internally within the dialect due to specific geographic differences.
 Impressions that the dialect varies geographically are likely a byproduct of class or ethnic variation, and even some of these assumptions are losing credibility in light of accent convergences among the current younger generations of various ethnic backgrounds.
-Speakers from Queens born in the 1990s and later are showing a cot–caught merger more than in other boroughs, though this too is likely class- or ethnic-based (or perhaps even part of a larger trend in the whole city) rather than location-based.
-Increasing levels of the cot–caught merger among these Queens natives have also appeared correlated with their majority foreign parentage.
+Speakers from Queens born in the 1990s and later are showing a cot–caught merger more than in other boroughs, though this too is likely class- or ethnic-based (or perhaps even part of a larger trend spanning the whole city) rather than location-based.
+The increasing extent of the cot–caught merger among these Queens natives has also appeared to be correlated with their majority foreign parentage.
 A lowering of New York City's traditionally raised caught vowel is similarly taking place among younger residents of Manhattan's Lower East Side.
 This is seen most intensely among Western European (and Jewish) New Yorkers, fairly intensely among Latino and Asian New Yorkers, but not among African-American New Yorkers.
-Therefore, this reverses a trend documented amongst Western European Lower East Siders in the 20th century.
+Therefore, this reverses the trend that was documented among Western European Lower East Siders in the twentieth century.

 In New Jersey

-Though geographic differences are not a primary factor for the internal variation of features within the dialect, the prevalence of the dialect's features as a whole can vary within the metropolitan area based on distance from the city proper, most notably in northeast Jersey, plus Middlesex and Monmouth Counties.
-East of the Hackensack and Passaic Rivers (closest to the city proper), the short-a split system is identical to that used in the city itself.
-West of the Hackensack but east of the Passaic, the New York City system's function word constraint is no longer found, and the open syllable constraint begins to vary.
+Though geographic differences are not a primary factor in the internal variation of features within the dialect, the prevalence of the dialect's features as a whole does vary within the metropolitan area based on distance from the city proper, notably in northeastern New Jersey.
+East of the Passaic and Hackensack Rivers (closest to the city proper) and in Newark, the short-a split system is identical to that used in the city itself.
+West of the Hackensack but east of the Passaic, the New York City system's function word constraint is lost before nasal codas, and the open syllable constraint begins to vary in usage.
 West of both rivers (farthest from the city proper), a completely different short-a system is found.
-Furthermore, New York City's closest New Jersey neighbors, like Newark, Hoboken, and Jersey City, may be non-rhotic like the city itself.
-However, farther away from the city, the dialect is fully rhotic nowadays in New Jersey, so the phrase "over there" may be pronounced "ovah deah" [ɔʊvə ˈd̪ɛə] by someone from Newark but "over dare" [ɔʊvɚ ˈd̪ɛɚ] by someone from Middletown Township.
+Furthermore, New York City's closest New Jersey neighbors, like Newark and Jersey City, may be non-rhotic like the city itself.
+Outside of these cities, however, the New York metropolitan speech of New Jersey is nowadays fully rhotic, so the phrase "over there" might be pronounced "ovah deah" [ɔʊvə ˈd̪ɛə] by a native of Newark but "over dare" [ɔʊvɚ ˈd̪ɛɚ] by a native of Elizabeth.